 I have learned to appreciate the ease of that time with my mother.
 She taught me to cook without ever writing down a recipe.
 I still measure my prowess in the kitchen by my mother’s.
 We talked about things we never talked about at any other time.
 She let me read poetry to her.
 She asked questions about the authors and what I thought the poems meant.
 We did theater improvs with characters that suited our whimsy at the moment.
 We sang over Aretha Franklin.
 We were known to argue over the lyrics and dissolve into laughter when we discovered we were both wrong.
 This was the only time any of these things ever existed between us.
 The only time I ever remember my mother telling me I was beautiful and that she loved me was in a holiday kitchen.
 She was relaxed peacefully committed to being in this space for hours doing one of the things she did well and had a passion for.
 I have noticed that when they are happy in the work of their hands even the most irascible people are approachable.

 Our dinner table groaned with excess that did not seem like excess with Ray Charles as a soundtrack.
-Two meats and at least six sides above and beyond the traditional necessities and a choice of at least three deserts were the foundation of a holiday feast.
+Two types of meat and at least six sides above and beyond the traditional necessities and a choice of at least three desserts were the foundation of a holiday feast.
 There are some differences in Mother’s table and mine.
-Both households full of children, debt, and with an eye on the same struggle but in different points in time.
-We are of a line but we are in different perspectives.
+Both households were full of children, debt, and with an eye on the same struggle but in different points in time.
+We are of a line, but we see from different perspectives.

-Hairdoo, Hi-Beats, Dead Prez, Common, Marley, TuPac, and some Talaam Acey will be a part of the soundtrack today.
+Hairdoo, Hi-Beats, Dead Prez, Common, Marley, Tupac, and some Talaam Acey will be a part of the soundtrack today.
 A little Ise Lyfe some Amir Suleman and some of that Boots and the Coup along with some Askari X balanced against some Franti will set the tone for our “Blessings are Due Day.”
-This is the mental food I will serve up along with the macaroni shells and seven cheeses and my own version of candied yams with Saigon cinnamon.
+This is the mental food I will serve up along with the macaroni shells and seven kinds of cheese and my own version of candied yams with Saigon cinnamon.
 I am famous in my own way for my holiday table.
-There will also be room for some of that Turf Starz and The Pack, the Hypfy sound, my kids are recreating themselves to.
+There will also be room for some of that Turf Starz, and The Pack, the Hyphy sound, my kids are recreating themselves to.
 This ain’t my mother’s Thanksgiving.
 But we got here via mothers house.
-If she were here I don’t know if she would approve of the music or the table.
+If she were here, I don’t know if she would approve of the music or the table.
 But things change and the times have kept suit.

 Led by the music and the times that make the music we are the same and different.
 Mother’s music said the time; it was a product of the place, politics, and the people’s relationship to these things that shaped the lyric and the rhythms they rode upon.
 We are closer to the bone when we stop to examine place, politics, the times, and the people’s relationship to these things.
 The history in between has taken us at least in lyric to the grit of the streets.
 Made us more graphic in our pathology and in our effort to be free of it.
 I submit there has always been sex and violence in popular music it is the degree and lack of veneer I believe shocks.